awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 [ec2-user ~]$ sudo hdparm -z /dev/nvme1n1
 ```

-Before you detach an NVMe EBS volume, you should sync and unmount it\.
-When you detach an NVMe EBS volume, the force option is implicitly enabled\.
-Therefore, the instance does not have an opportunity to flush file system caches or metadata before detaching the volume\.
+When you detach an NVMe EBS volume, the instance does not have an opportunity to flush the file system caches or metadata before detaching the volume\.
+Therefore, before you detach an NVMe EBS volume, you should first sync and unmount it\.
+If the volume fails to detach, you can attempt a `force-detach` command as described in [Detaching an Amazon EBS Volume from an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-detaching-volume.html)\.

 ## I/O Operation Timeout<a name="timeout-nvme-ebs-volumes"></a>